Kitsunay/evolve-idle-automation/README.md

 ## Content
 ### Auto-Building
 Purchases buildings as soon as they can be bought.

-TODO: Unlock automation after building queue is researched, unlock for each building when amount of that building reaches 10-15 (TBD)
+TODO: Unlock automation after building queue is researched

+TODO: Unlock for each building when amount of that building reaches 10-15 (TBD)

 ### Auto-Research
 Researches the first thing that is researchable.
 Will auto-research only technologies that have already been manually researched in previous resets to prevent accidentally unlocking new mechanics.

-TODO: Unlock if plasmids exist (after first reset) and research queue is researched
+TODO: Unlock if plasmids exist (after first reset) and research queue is researched after the first reset

+### Auto-Worker
+Distributes available workers to jobs based on user-defined ratios.

+TODO: Unlock condition???
+100 total workers?

+Includes Auto-Farmer (currently hardcoded), which is exempt from the standard Auto-Worker ratio-based distribution.
+Instead, farmers are assigned based on target food production rate, which replaces the ratio configuration on the interface.
+There will always be enough farmers to produce at least the configured food rate.

+TODO: Unlock condition???
+1k food/s?

 ## TODO:
-- Auto-Workers - requires management of farmers so citizens don't starve
-- Auto-Building auto-discovers new buildings and assigns them to a proper category (standard, with food upkeep (civilian and military), with resource upkeep, with energy upkeep)
+- Auto-Building auto-discovers new buildings
 - Auto-Building unlocks after building queue is researched, each building unlocks when amount of that building reaches 10-15 (TBD)
 - Auto-Research unlocks if plasmids exist (after first reset) and research queue is researched for the second time
 - Auto-Storage - purchase crates only if resource reaches cap/configurable percentage